What to cook for dinner this week:

 What’s for Dinner Tonight: Cornbread Salad with Sausage and Tomatoes

-- This recipe takes full advantage of the leftover Cheddar Jalapeño Cornbread you reserved from dinner on Day #3, coming together quickly and delivering strong on flavor and color.
+- This recipe will use up the leftover Cheddar Jalapeño Cornbread you reserved from dinner on Day #3 and extra sausage you cooked on Day #4.
 It is a surprisingly unique way to use up leftover cornbread that might have you making cornbread just so you can make this salad.